 When you’re done, tap Set up reading goal to create your StoryGraph reading goal.

-Back on the Reading Challenges page, you can also choose to set reading goals for the number of pages or hours you want to read for the year.
+Back on the Challenges page, you can also choose to set reading goals for the number of pages or hours you want to read for the year.

 Setting an hours goal is especially useful if you read a lot of audiobooks.
 Simply tap on Set pages goal or Set hours goal to add these targets.
 You’ll have the same option to have StoryGraph update you on whether you’re ahead or behind as you did for your books goal.

 That’s all there is to it!
-If you decide you need to change your goal partway through the year, you can come back to the Reading Challenges screen to edit it at any time.
+If you decide you need to change your goal partway through the year, you can come back to the Challenges screen to edit it at any time.

 How to View Your StoryGraph Reading Goal Progress

 There are a few different places within the StoryGraph app where you can view your reading goal progress.
-The first is the Reading Challenges page.
+The first is the Challenges page.
 Once you’ve set your new goal, you’ll be able to see your progress here.

 You can also see your progress in your profile.
 Tap the profile icon on the far right side of the bottom of your screen and scroll down to the Challenges section to see how far along you are in all the reading challenges you’re currently participating in.